mar10/nutree/docs/sphinx/ug_search_and_navigate.rst

     res = tree.visit(callback)  # res == "found it"

 The `memo` argument contains an empty dict by default, which is discarded after traversal.
-This may be handy to cache some calculated values during iteration for example. |br|
+This may be handy to cache and pass along some calculated values during iteration. |br|
-It is also possible to pass in the `memo` argument, in order to access the data after the call::
+It is also possible to pass-in the `memo` argument, in order to access the data after the call::

     def callback(node, memo):